198808xc/Pangu-Weather/README.md

 ## License

+Pangu-Weather is released by Huawei Cloud.

+The trained parameters of Pangu-Weather are made available under the terms of the BY-NC-SA 4.0 license.
+You can find details [here](https://creativecommons.org/licenses/by-nc-sa/4.0/).

-Pangu-Weather is released by Huawei Cloud. **The commercial use of these models is forbidden.**
+**The commercial use of these models is forbidden.**

 Also, please note that all models were trained using the ERA5 dataset provided by ECMWF.
 Please do follow [their policy](https://apps.ecmwf.int/datasets/licences/copernicus/).